tvdstaaij/node-throttled-reader/README.md

 Just wrap your readable stream in a `ThrottledReader` instance, which is also a `Readable`.
 You can then use the throttled stream in its place.
+`ThrottledReader` must be the only consumer of the source stream's data!

 ```javascript
 var ThrottledReader = require('throttled-reader');